telerik/blazor-docs/components/grid/columns/menu.md

 ## Notes

-* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precendense over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the corresponding column.
+* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precendence over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the corresponding column.

 * An exception will be thrown if the `FilterMode` of the Grid is set to `FilterRow` and a column menu is used - the filter descriptors of the two features are not compatible.